bronson/shrimp/README.md

 # Shrimple

 Use PhantomJS to generate PDFs from URLs or local files.
-This is meant to be a do-one-thing-well interface extracted from [Shrimp](https://github.com/k1w1/shrimp).
+This is meant to be a small, transparent, do-one-thing-well PhantomJS interface.
+It was extracted from [Shrimp](https://github.com/k1w1/shrimp).

 ## Installation